Without a doubt: the most important photo artists in the world

 An absurd statement that the content can only be wrong?
 Yes, of course, but:

-Bernd and Hilla Becher are currently taking place 144 of the art world best list ( www.artfacts.net/en/artists/by-ranking.html ) and until a few years ago there were a hundred best artists in the world.
+Bernd and Hilla Becher are currently taking place 144 of the art world best list of Art Facts and until a few years ago there were a hundred best artists in the world.
 They are part of the crème de la crème of the art world, and that has been a very long time.

-Everyone who has noticed more from the area of "art and culture" than the pure vocabulary "art", knows Bernd and Hilla Becher (even if many younger art enthusiasts no longer know what they did ...).
+Everyone who has noticed "art and culture" "art" , knows Bernd and Hilla Becher (even if many younger art enthusiasts no longer know what they did ...).
 Every artistically active photographer in this world knows Bernd and Hilla Becher, their work and details of their career.

-Among the 100 best artists in the world, eight concentrate fully on medium photography, four of which of the "Düsseldorf School" .
+Among the 100 most outstanding artists in the world concentrate entirely on medium photography, four of which of the "Düsseldorf School" .

 The remaining four ( Nan Goldin , Robert Mapplehorpe , Cindy Sherman , Wolfgang Tillmans ) had little chances of visiting Bernd and Hilla Becher "Düsseldorf School" , but in their training certainly had to deal with the special features of the photographic art mediated by Bernd and Hilla Becher.

-In it-and not only in the huge work of photographic art, which was marveled at the veneration of photographic art that Bernd and Hilla have left-is also the real reason that connoisseurs of photo art have awe in voice when it comes to Bernd and Hilla Becher: The two have produced photography artists on the ongoing volume.
+In it-and not only in the mighty, marveled at the overall work of photographic art that Bernd and Hilla have left cups-is also the real reason that connoisseurs have awe in the voice when it comes to Bernd and Hilla Becher: the two have produced photography art on the ongoing volume.

 To a large extent, Bernd and Hilla Becher contributed to the fact that these photographers are considered an artist at all.
 A very decisive part of them are also responsible for the fact that the art of photography is also classified as art by the German art scientists (and the following media, and the following people in German -speaking countries).